ISAITB/docs-services/source/messaging/index.rst

 -------------------------------------------

 An important capability of messaging services is the possibility to provide back to the test bed configuration properties to be used in a specific test session.
-This occurs as part of the initialisation of a test session (see operation ``initiate`` [REF]) allowing session-specific configuration to be defined.
+This occurs as part of the initialisation of a test session (see operation :ref:`messaging__operations__initiate`) allowing session-specific configuration to be defined.
 As an example consider a messaging service that is to receive messages from a remote system, in which a session-specific token needs to be included.
 This token can be generated when the test session initialises and presented to the tester in order to configure appropriately the remote system.